Bletharitis and Meibomian Cysts

 As the glands secrete oil it is logical to make sure the body is producing the right quality of oils.
 This means enough essential fats and in the right ratio.
 Two studies have shown that using Omega 3 supplements can improve bletharitis (one used flaxseed and another study has shown omega 6 supplements) (see separate leaflet).

 For meibomian cysts use a hot compress.
 This involves holding a hot flannel – ideally as hot as you can tolerate – gently over the closed eye.
 This warmth and slight pressure may be enough to cause the cyst to break down.
 Another option is to use a compress of castor oil which is an excellent softening and healing agent (soak a little into a cloth or flannel– warm it but don’t boil it first – and leave on for 45 minutes two or three times weekly –alternatively rub castor oil on the lids with a cotton bud twice daily.
-Health Food shops sometimes stock cold-pressed castor oil or try Herbs, Hands and Healing (01379 608201).
+Health Food shops sometimes stock cold-pressed castor oil (see Castor Oil leaflet).
 In addition warm compress masks, which can be microwaved, are available over the internet and are said to work well.
 After using compresses, massage outwards along the lids to clear any cysts or blockages.